CGCL-codes/BIVBench/README.md

 (b) Put the training configuration of your model in the `configs/dataset_name/train_configs` directory.

-Next, we use the resnet20 on CIFAR10 as the example.
+Next, we use the resnet20 on CIFAR10 as an example.

 ### Step 2: Training the protect model